mortezakowkabi/jcb-persian-documentation/001-Hello-World-with-Joomla-Component-Builder.md

 ```

 Recompile and Install.
-If you click **Edit** without permission, Joomla shows “Not permitted.”
+If you click **Edit** without permission, Joomla shows "Not permitted."
 Login as an authorized user to see the edit form.

 ---